omarley95/Sudoku/README.md

 - numpy

 ### Instructions
-1. User must input the sudoku to be solved as a numpy array.
+1. User must input the sudoku to be solved as a numpy array
 2. User must run the function solve with the numpy array as the parameter